 Google My Business is the number one local ranking factor

-Now that we’ve established why Google My Business is useful to searchers, let’s move on to look at the benefits of Google My Business to local businesses.
+Now that we’ve established why Google My Business is useful to searchers, let’s move on to look at the benefits of this platform for local businesses.

 According to a well-respected industry survey from Whitespark, Google My Business is the number one local ranking factor.
 What does that mean?
 It means that Google My Business has the most impact on where your business appears in results for local business searches.

-Not only is Google My Business a known ranking factor, but GMB optimisations are lauded by local SEO experts as some of the most effective ways to boost visibility in the Local Pack.
+Not only is Google My Business a known ranking factor, but GMB SEO optimisations are lauded by local search experts as some of the most effective ways to boost visibility in the Local Pack.

-Making the most of Google My Business can be a competitive difference-maker, and cause businesses to rank higher for relevant local search terms.
+Making the most of GMB can be a competitive difference-maker, and cause businesses to rank higher for relevant local search terms.

-Therefore, businesses that don’t have Google My Business listings will stand little to no chance of getting found or chosen online: you have to be in it to win it.
+Therefore, businesses that don’t have GMB listings will stand little to no chance of getting found or chosen online: you have to be in it to win it.

 Google My Business is necessary in a world of zero-click searches

 As zero-click searches become more and more prevalent, having a means to represent your business in search engine results pages (SERPs) is essential.
-Without a Google My Business listing, you could miss out on converting customers at the earliest stage.
+Without a GMB listing, you could miss out on converting customers at the earliest stage.

 What is a zero-click search?